RotaTeq is a vaccine that can help protect babies against common types of rotavirus.

 Nearly all children are infected with rotavirus by 5 years of age.
-Click here to learn more about the disease and a vaccine to help prevent it – RotaTeq.
+Learn how to help protect

-- •Dehydration is the most serious complication associated with rotavirus infection.
-If your child has a severe case of rotavirus and becomes very dehydrated, it can be life threatening
+- •Dehydration is one of the most serious complications associated with rotavirus infection.
+If your child has a severe case of rotavirus and becomes very dehydrated, it can be life threatening.

-- •RotaTeq® (Rotavirus Vaccine, Live, Oral, Pentavalent) was extensively tested in a large study and was approved by the Food and Drug Administration (FDA) in February 2006
+- •RotaTeq was extensively tested and was approved by the Food and Drug Administration (FDA) in February 2006.

 IMPORTANT SAFETY INFORMATION